HomeFan FilmsStar Wars: Hunt for the Holocron

 According to the mythology of Star Wars, a holocron is an organic crystal-lattice device that has been used for thousands of years by Jedi and Sith alike to store vast amounts of sensitive data, while the knowledge contained within these devices is often lucrative and deeply coveted by both sides of the Force.

 The long-lost holocron of Kanek Suhnra, meanwhile, is considered to be of extraordinary value and significance.
 When the item is inadvertently unearthed on the planet Elian, it is a race against time between Jedi Knight E’Din Kyle and the Dark Lord Dregr Jarrat – as well as each other – to recover the legendary artifact.
-Brothers Bando and Sahn Jinkuru of Elian eventually become entangled in the ensuing battle, and soon find themselves risking their own lives for the sake of the Jedi cause in the process.
+Brothers Bando and Sahn Jinkuru of Elian eventually become entangled in the ensuing battle and soon find themselves risking their own lives for the sake of the Jedi cause in the process.

 Star Wars: Hunt for the Holocron did not originate within the fertile mind of George Lucas, however, but is instead a Pittsburgh-made fan film from first time director Martin Spitznagel that made its debut in the Steel City on April 20, 2013.
 A labor of love and homage to the original series of blockbuster films, Spitznagel spent over ten years crafting the script, filming the scenes and editing the footage into a thirty-minute finished product.
 A steady stream of rewrites and reshoots – as well as a computer hardware failure in 2007 that erased countless hours of effort – almost ended the project prematurely, but Spitznagel persevered nonetheless.